Richiealvian2/fftcg-data/README.md

 /products
 ```

 Cards should be separated into subfolders by opus.
+If the card displays multiple opus (`10-001/4-002`), the opus that comes second should be used (`04` in this example).

 ```
 /cards/01/